Policies & Procedures for MPH, MHSA, BA & BS Students

 Remember, when graduating, a student must apply to receive a diploma.
 The diploma will be mailed to the address a student indicates in Wolverine Access.

 Additional diplomas may be ordered in one of two ways:

-Send a letter.
-A printable order form is available.
+Send a letter or order your diploma online.
 If sending a handwritten letter, be sure to include the following information:

 - Diploma size

 - Full name (as it should appear on the diploma)

 - Maiden name (if different from full name.
 See note*)

 - Student identification number or Social Security number